MikeyMorg/CS549_Project/README.md

 ### Train_KMeans.ipynb
 This notebook is where we start training the K-means model.
 It creates the following files, located in the subfolder 'Important_Data':

+## Important_Data
+ Subfolder with the the files created from Train_KMeans.ipynb
 ###### user_vectors.npy
 The "users" set of games represented as vectors.